 Stage 3) Standard conversions from base log / wide gamut colour science

-Each of three main stages bring specific image imperfections and with each consecutive step image values cumulatively deviate from visually referent and natural, either through judgement calls of camera maker or colour science principles of every imaging pipeline stage and process.
+Each of three stages bring specific image imperfections and with each consecutive step image properties cumulatively deviate from visually referent and natural, either through judgement calls of camera maker or colour science principles of every imaging pipeline stage and process.

 This is where Primers step in.

 We take into account the results of the first two stages (sensor response + base colour science which maps that response into colour values), remove their combined imperfections and bring the image into superior state within a custom designed third stage.
 Which means that a single transformation a) transforms the image from log basis and b) “re-calibrates” it.